jrprice/Oclgrind/README.md

 Building on Windows
 -------------------
-Building Oclgrind on Windows requires Visual Studio 2013 (or newer), and Windows 7 (or newer).
-Compiling against recent versions of LLVM may require Visual Studio 2015.
+Building Oclgrind on Windows requires Visual Studio 2017 (or newer).

 When configuring the CMake build, you may be prompted to supply a value for the `LLVM_DIR` parameter.
 This should be set to the